Ben Watson (politician)

-Benjamin Luther Watson (born July 27, 1959) is an American politician who has served in the Georgia State Senate from the 1st District since he was appointed in 2014.
+Benjamin Luther Watson (born July 27, 1959) is an American politician who has served in the Georgia State Senate from the 1st District since he was elected in 2014.
 He previously served in the Georgia House of Representatives from 2010 to 2014.
-Watson is an active member of the Republican Party, and he has also been a part of various committees and caucuses in the state of Georgia.
+Watson is an active member of the Republican Party, and he has served on various legislative committees.
+Since 2019, he has chaired the State Senate's Health and Human Services committee.

 Background and education

-Ben was born in 1959 and grew up in Twin City, Georgia.
-He now resides in Isle of Hope, Georgia with his wife, Bernice, who is a Savannah-Chatham Public School teacher, and their three sons.
+According to his State Senate biography, Watson was born in 1959 and grew up in Twin City, Georgia.
+He now resides in Isle of Hope, Georgia with his wife, Bernice, who is a retired Savannah-Chatham Public School teacher.
+They have three sons.
+Former U.S. Representative Jack Kingston is Watson's brother-in-law.

-Ben graduated high school from the Emanuel County Institute in 1977 and graduated with a BA from the University of Georgia in 1981.
-He earned his medical degree from the Medical College of Georgia.
+Watson graduated high school from the Emanuel County Institute in 1977 and graduated with a BA from the University of Georgia in 1981.
+He earned his medical degree from the Medical College of Georgia of Augusta University.

 Career

-Ben's career is pretty easy to follow.
-After getting his MD, he has worked as a primary care physician in Savannah.
-He practices internal medicine at SouthCoast Medical Group where he specializes in elderly patients.
-He has practiced medicine at SouthCoast Medical Group since 1988 and still works there today.

-Ben began his career in politics by becoming a representative in the Georgia State House of Representatives for District 166 in 2010.
-He represented Georgia's 163rd District from 2010 to 2013 and then represented District 166 from 2013 to 2015.
-In 2014, he was elected Senator in the Georgia State Senate in District 1.
-He took over the seat from Sen. Buddy Carter, R-Pooler, who campaigned for a higher spot in Congress.
+Watson has practiced internal medicine at SouthCoast Medical Group since 1988, and he specializes in elderly patients.
+He began his career in politics with his election to the Georgia State House of Representatives in 2010.
+He represented the 163rd District from 2011 to 2013; as a result of redistricting, he then represented the 166th District from 2013 to 2015.
+In 2014, he was elected to the Georgia State Senate to represent District 1.
+He took over the seat from Sen. Buddy Carter, R-Pooler, who ran for a seat in Congress.